Suspended Pennsylvania school teacher shot dead on mom's driveway on Mother's Day, police say

 “I counted six shots that I heard,” Fred Poore, a neighbor, told KDKA about the shooting.
 Several neighbors said they heard up to 12 gunshots.

-DelTondo died of multiple gunshot wounds to the back.
+DelTondo died of multiple gunshot wounds to the torso.
 Police are hunting for the suspect, but authorities have released no description as of Tuesday.
 Officials said they are looking at a cellphone for information.

 It’s unclear what prompted the deadly shooting.